RedisLabs/redislabs-docs/content/rs/release-notes/rs-6-0-12-january-2021.md

 Once disabled, services will not be monitored and controlled by the supervisord.

+{{< warning >}}
-Warning: This feature can cause unintended results if not used with care.
-Use only if you are sure you fully understand the consequences of the action.
-Use in a LAB environment before in production and at your own risk.
+This feature can cause unintended results if the cluster relies on the disabled services.
+Make sure you understand the impact of disabled services and test the system in a lab environment before you deploy in production.
+{{< /warning >}}

 #### Support for multiple passwords